-Boarding school is not only new for many of the Academic Families students but also for their parents.
-We understand many of our parents never went to boarding school and to many, English is a foreign language so we thought we would try to explain some of the boarding school words you hear from your children and their teachers eg
+Boarding school is not only new for many of the Academic Families students, but also for their parents.
+We understand many of the parents we support never went to boarding school and English might be a foreign language.
+Hopefully this quick guide to some of the boarding school lingo that you hear from your children and their teachers would help.

 This is where your children are sleeping.
 This can be a separate building from the school and houses your child’s bedroom, bathrooms, lounge area and sometimes dining area.
 The House Parent will also live in the boarding house.

 This one is common in boarding school lingo.
 This is when there is a holiday at the weekend, which means there is no school on Saturday.
 These weekends sometimes extend over to the Monday.
 Some schools make it compulsory for students to leave the school premises over an exeat weekend, so it is important you have a guardian in place to make sure your child goes to stay with a host family for this time.